-No matter how a smart business owner you think you are, you are at risk of losing money to an embezzler – this person could be a trusted employee, family member or even your bookkeeper.
+No matter how a smart business owner you think you are, you’re at risk of losing money to an embezzler – this person could be a trusted employee, family member or even your bookkeeper.
 As long as you own a business, you are not immune to embezzlement.
-Do not assume that your employees will not steal from you.
+Don’t assume that your employees will not steal from you.

-I highly advise you to get vigilant before you lose your assets.
-Luckily in this article, you will learn how embezzlers operate in your business, how to catch an embezzler, and how to prevent future employee theft.
+Small business owners need to be vigilant before they lose their assets.
+Luckily, in this article, we’ll help you learn more about what embezzlement schemes look like, how to catch an embezzler, and how to prevent future employee theft.

 Here are some effective ways to spot the red flags that could indicate that an embezzlement scheme is looting your company.

 This is one of the most common ways of embezzlement.
-If you run a retail firm, its good you keep an eye on your record books on a daily basis.
-Cashiers in retail firms will undercharge friends and families for your merchandise effectively stealing your profits for their gain.
+If you run a retail firm, it’s good to keep an eye on your record books on a daily basis.
+Cashiers in retail firms will undercharge friends and family members for your merchandise, effectively stealing your profits for their gain.
+A store clerk may also steal a small amount of money from the cash register, showcasing how embezzlement can manifest in various scales.

-A fraudulent employee may set up a ghost supplier and create fake documents showing legit transactions with this fake business.
-He or she will make payments to the ghost supplier (that is himself/herself) then spend your hard-earned money however they choose to spend it.
+A fraudulent employee may set up a ghost supplier and create fake documents showing legitimate transactions with this fake business.
+He or she will make payments to the ghost supplier (that is himself or herself) and then spend your hard-earned money however they please.

-A fake refund is a refund that is issued to a customer who does not exist.
-The fraud employer will issue this refund only to get the money for themselves.
+A fake refund is a refund that is issued to a customer who doesn’t exist.
+The fraudulent employee steals the refund money for themselves instead.
 E-commerce businesses often suffer from this type of theft.

-A sneaky accountant or bookkeeping will deposit a customer’s cheque in his or her bank account and record the receivable as a bad debt.
-Then they pretend that the customer never paid their bill and thus the debt had to be written off, meanwhile the thief is happily spending your cash.
+A sneaky accountant or bookkeeper will deposit a customer’s check in his or her bank account and record the receivable as a bad debt.
+Then they pretend that the customer never paid their bill and thus the debt had to be written off, all while happily spending the employer’s cash.
+Individuals may also siphon funds from company resources, including small withdrawals from bank deposits, to avoid detection over time.

-An enterprise embezzler can sometimes add fictitious employees, often their relatives, to your company payroll and send them regular fake paychecks to themselves.
+An enterprise embezzler can sometimes add fictitious employees (often their relatives) to your company payroll and send them regular fake paychecks, which ultimately go to the employee themselves.

 Now that we have established some of the nefarious ways that an embezzler can steal assets from your company, let’s look at some of the warning signs of an embezzler.

 As a company owner, you must be continuously aware of all activities taking place in your company.
-If you are not, then chances are you are already losing your property to some embezzlers.
+If you aren’t, then chances are you are already losing your property to some embezzlers.
 Look out for these warning signs of embezzlement:

-Once you notice any of the above red flags, you will be in a better position to carry out your investigations as detailed below.
+Once you notice any of the above red flags, it’s time to investigate properly.

-For you to prevent employee theft, you must be familiar with most of the ways that an embezzler will use to steal from you.
-Here is a list of the best preventive measures that you can take to avoid embezzlement from your small business
+For you to prevent employee theft, you must be familiar with most of the methods that an embezzler will use to steal from you.
+Here are some preventive measures you can take to avoid embezzlement from your small business:

 Communicate that employee honesty is paramount from day one with all new hires.
 Ensure that all your employees know that you require them to be honest.
-New employees will easily forget what you tell them.
-The best thing to do is create policies and procedure manual that they must sign as a condition of employment.
+The best thing to do is create a policies and procedure manual that they must sign as a condition of employment.

-Before you lose money from your company through embezzlement, you should talk to an employment attorney.
+Before you lose money through embezzlement, you could also consider talking to an employment attorney.
 This type of attorney knows all your local employment laws and how expertly handle and prosecute cases of embezzlement.

-Ensure that your attorney informs you of your employment rights and how to properly deal with any suspected or actual embezzlement in your company.
-Then if you suspect that an employee is embezzling from your company you call your attorney for their legal advice on how to handle the embezzling staff member.
+Your attorney will help inform you of your employment rights and how to properly deal with any suspected or actual embezzlement in your company.
+Then, if you suspect that an employee is embezzling from your company, you can call your attorney for their legal advice on how to handle the embezzling staff member.

 You will be in a better position to handle embezzlement cases in your company if you are aware of the necessary steps to take once you catch an embezzler.